jgagne/ajovt4-ls22-vskk/10-thesis-digest.md

 >
 >―[George Orwell](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/why-i-write/), author and critic

-Revisit and review language developed for [Clarity First](08-clarify-first.md) and write a thesis digest with a well-formed abstract, main text, references, and images.
-Use the PAR and/or PEEL methods for structure, academic voice, and accessible language.
+Revisit and review language developed for [Clarity First](08-clarify-first.md) and write a thesis digest with an expanded and well-formed abstract and main text, references, and images.
+Use the PAR/PEEL methods for structure, academic voice, and accessible language.

 - See [Readings](#readings) and [Resources](#resources) for guidance, specifically [Digest Writing Guides](#digest-writing-guides).